evilsocket/shieldwall/README.md

 ### Quick Start

-Download the [latest precompiled release](https://github.com/evilsocket/shieldwall/releases/latest) and install it with (adjust url to the latest version and your server architecture).
+Download the [latest precompiled release](https://github.com/evilsocket/shieldwall/releases/latest) and install it with (adjust the url to the latest version and your server architecture).

     mkdir /tmp/sw
     cd /tmp/sw